aniasobo/portfolio/challenges/daily-diary.md

 - I was blocked by database/port errors for a long time - possibly due to having rebooted my laptop?

 ### Coach feedback:

+_feedback from Sophie:_

+> Not using REST-ful routes in the controller, specifically for creating new diary entries.
+> Repetition in the code - can you refactor this to reduce the amount of repetition?
+> Only using a single type, so difficult to comment on the use of a relational database (does not currently demonstrate one-to-many or many-to-many relationships)
+> Only picking up on opportunities for improvement, approach to feature testing and overall implementation looks like you're on the right track.